-We provide transportation authorities the information they need to effectively and efficiently manage daily operations.
+We provide transportation authorities with the information they need to effectively and efficiently manage daily operations.
 Deployed as a Transit Management as a Service (TMaaS) platform, it provides operators with access to real-time transportation data, helping them improve on-time performance, simplify scheduling and dispatching and facilitate access to on-vehicle systems.

 Integrating a suite of user tools, NextBus allows operators to visualize the vehicle ID, assigned route, direction of travel, current service and location, current speed of travel, number of passengers, engine telemetry, covert alarm status, headway status, and schedule adherence status for each vehicle in service.